-Dr. Richard Nolthenius - Program Chair of Astronomy, Cabrillo College
+Richard Nolthenius, PhD - Program Chair of Astronomy, Cabrillo College

 Purpose and Prolog: This website is not meant as a review article suitable for a scientific journal.
 It is certainly not to give a wide range of conflicting thoughts equal credibility.
-It is intended for the non-science student to understand why there is ample reason to accept climate change is real, it is human-caused, and quite possibly disasterous for societies world-wide.
-I have looked for criticisms of papers and if those criticisms are judged by good reasoning from climate scientists to be valid, I honor that.
+It is intended for the non-science student to understand why there is ample reason to accept that climate change is real, it is human-caused, and quite probably disasterous for societies world-wide.
+I have looked for criticisms of scientific papers and if those criticisms are judged by good reasoning from climate scientists to be valid, I honor that.
 I do not blindly look at a person's position and immediately give their paper(s) weight simply by the "argument from authority".
 It must stand the test of scientific criticism before being given credibility.
 This site is my digest into (I hope) more easily grasped language, visualizations and logic of the physical processes at work in climate, as too much out there tends to either be in intimidating mathematics, specialized jargon and acronyms, or conversely, oversimplified to the point it has no compelling logic.
-It is an ongoing project, and often includes late-breaking news and publications.
+It's an ongoing project, and often includes late-breaking news and publications.
 Sometimes, they don't stand the test of outside critical review and in that case, I'll alter my content.
 It is meant for the intelligent layman, and for my Cabrillo College students especially.
-My goal is to show there is no scientific debate on whether global warming is real and human-caused (vs. "natural variation"), to debunk in as brief and compelling a logic as I can, the climate denialist claims and to provide what the science says.
-It is to show what the latest research is indicating to be in our future if we continue "business as usual".
+One key goal is to show there is no scientific debate on whether global warming is real and human-caused (vs. "natural variation").
+I debunk in as brief and compelling a logic as I can, the climate denialist claims and provide what the science says.
+I show what the latest research is indicating to be in our future if we continue on our current path.
 It is also to show what strategies are being explored to confront climate change.
-I provide plenty of links to longer papers in quality scientific journals, and also to digests for the non-scientist from reputable sources.
-In some places I also provide links to YouTube videos which have animations, references, and commentary which get the points across to my particular audience perhaps much better than the journal papers referenced therein.
+I provide plenty of links to longer papers in quality scientific journals, and also digests of the science from reputable sources.
+In some places I also provide links to YouTube videos which have animations, references, and commentary which get the points across to my intended audience perhaps much better than the journal papers referenced.
 Some journal papers are behind pay walls, and in this case I may link to a Science News or similar more popular science media outlet for the gist of the results.
 Be prepared to see occasional outbursts of moral outrage.
-Engineers design components to survive worst-case scenarios, yet climate denialists will sieze upon every claim that things may not be all that bad, as an excuse to cross fingers and not reconsider our lifestyles for the sake of a future disaster that is not yet "proven".
+Engineers design components to survive worst-case scenarios, yet climate denialists will sieze upon every claim that things may not be all that bad, as an excuse to cross fingers and not reconsider our lifestyles.
 To me, this is unconscionably selfish towards future life on Earth; selfish in the worst sense of the word.

-I teach a Cabrillo College class "Astro 7 - Planets and Climate" which spends much more time on the scientific principles underylying planetary atmospheres and climate.
-I invite you to look at the PowerPoint presentations for this course for a more comprehensive look at climate, beyond the political dynamics which get a bit more attention here on this website.
+I teach a Cabrillo College class "Astro 7 - Planetary Climate Science" which spends more time on the scientific principles underylying planetary atmospheres and climate.
+I invite you to look at the PowerPoint presentations for this course.

 With those caveats, let's start...